ParadigmHyperloop/hyperloop/README.md

 ## Core Startup

-You should now be running all 4 of the aforementioned services on your dev machine.
+You should now be running all 4 of the aforementioned services (InfluxDB, Grafana, ODS, and PodCTL) on your dev machine.
 Now it is time to start up core

 - Clone this repo and then cd into it.
-- Run `make`
+- Run `make clean all install`
-- To start the core controller in developer mode `make run`
+- To start the core controller run `./BUILD/obj/core -i -`

 You should see the core controller start with output like this